LeomPina/Car_sales_analysis/README.md

 By performing EDA on the chosen dataset, we studied the following aspects:

-1.Graphical data visualisation of the data
+1. Graphical data visualisation of the data

-2.Evaluate skewness
+2. Evaluate skewness

-3.Chosing our dependent variable
+3. Chosing our dependent variable

 4.Study the relation between numerical variables 4.1.Scatter-plot